 Both the RiverRink at Penn’s Landing and Rothman Rink at Dilworth Park are open on Christmas Day.
 While the hours are somewhat shortened (check their websites), there’s plenty of time for afternoon skating that (hopefully) won’t be too crowded.

 Every year on December 25, the National Museum of Jewish American History hosts a day of family fun.
 Enjoy crafts, storytime, live music with Alex and the Kaleidoscope, face painting, balloon art, and more!
-The museum’s galleries are also open, so can make it a learning experience too.
+The museum’s galleries are also open (including the “Notorious RBG” exhibit), so you can make it a learning experience too.